 Despite the significant availability of dietary supplements, the contents of different brands vary substantially leaving to the consumers to ensure that their purchase matches their physiologic needs.
 In contrast to other competitors, our Biote-branded dietary supplements are primarily sold and recommended by Biote-certified practitioners.
-As of December 31, 2023, approximately 77% of Biote-partnered clinics also sell Biote-branded dietary supplement products.
-We believe consumers primarily choose our Biote-branded dietary supplements as they are recommended by their practitioner.
+As of December 31, 2023, approximately 77% of Biote-partnered clinics also sell Biote-branded dietary supplements as they are recommended by their practitioner.